 How Long Can Dogs Go Without Water?
 When you're out and about with your dog, or if your dog is waiting not-so-patiently at home for you, it's important to make sure they are properly hydrated.
 Find out just how long can a dog go without water.

 Learn about how much water dogs need each day, how long your dog can safely go without water, why your pup won’t drink water, signs she may be struggling with dehydration, and what you can do to keep her healthy and hydrated all summer.

-Keeping your pet hydrated is vital to his health.
-He should always have a fresh, clean supply of drinking water available to him, but what happens when he doesn’t?
-How long can a dog go without water before he starts getting dehydrated.
-Let's find out.
+Keeping your pet hydrated is vital to his health, just as it is to your own.
+He should always have a fresh, clean supply of drinking water available to him.
+But what happens when your dog isn’t drinking enough water?

 How Much Water Should Dogs Drink?